Amazon RDS Oracle

 CREATE USER STREAMKAP_USER IDENTIFIED BY {password};

-ALTER USER STREAMKAP_USER DEFAULT STREAMKAP_LOGMINER_TBS;
+ALTER USER STREAMKAP_USER DEFAULT TABLESPACE STREAMKAP_LOGMINER_TBS;

 ALTER USER STREAMKAP_USER QUOTA UNLIMITED ON STREAMKAP_LOGMINER_TBS;